rage/programming-23/data/part-8/5-more-examples-of-classes.md

 - Create a lunch card for Peter.
 The initial balance on the card is 20 euros.
 - Create a lunch card for Grace.
 The initial balance on the card is 30 euros.
-- Peter eats a regular lunch
+- Peter eats a special
-- Grace eats the special
+- Grace eats a regular lunch
 - _Print out the balance on each card (on separate lines, with the name of the owner at the beginning of the line)_
 - Peter deposits 20 euros
 - Grace eats the special